skupperproject/skupper/tests/e2e/collections/ansible_collections/e2e/tests/README.md

 2. **`generate_namespaces`**: Creates namespaces with defined naming conventions.
 3. **`run_curl_test`**: Runs a test to validate Skupper connectivity.

-For a detailed list of all content, visit the [Ansible Galaxy page for this collection](https://galaxy.ansible.com/rhsiqe/skupper).

 ---

 ## Using This Collection